oat-sa/taohub-articles/forge/items/authoring.md

 ![](../resources/qti-authoring.png)

-\> \* The QTI item authoring is mainly composed of 2 sections: the item editor and the interaction editor.\
+\> \* The QTI item authoring is mainly composed of 2 sections: the item editor and the interaction editor.<br/>

-\> \* The item editor is what you see when you enter in the QTI item and the interaction editor is display when you click on an interaction in the item content.\
+\> \* The item editor is what you see when you enter in the QTI item and the interaction editor is display when you click on an interaction in the item content.<br/>

-\> \* The item editor allows you to create the content of your item, which could be formatted test and images, as well as inserting QTI interactions in the wanted place.\
+\> \* The item editor allows you to create the content of your item, which could be formatted test and images, as well as inserting QTI interactions in the wanted place.<br/>

 \> \* You can start editing the content of your item simply by clicking on the text area.
 You can use the text tool bar above to format the text the way you want.
-When you have entered the text content and are ready to insert an interaction, just click on the specific place in your text, you want your interaction to be inserted, then click on one of the available interaction.\
+When you have entered the text content and are ready to insert an interaction, just click on the specific place in your text, you want your interaction to be inserted, then click on one of the available interaction.<br/>

 \> \* To open the interaction editor, click on the interaction button in your item content.
-All interaction editors are composed of 3 main blocs, which are the interaction properties, choices editor and response editor.\
+All interaction editors are composed of 3 main blocs, which are the interaction properties, choices editor and response editor.<br/>

-\> \* The interaction properties section allows you to set the properties values available in the QTI standard for a given interaction type: for more information on the interaction attributes, please refer to the official IMS webpage (http://www.imsglobal.org/question/).\
+\> \* The interaction properties section allows you to set the properties values available in the QTI standard for a given interaction type: for more information on the interaction attributes, please refer to the official IMS webpage (http://www.imsglobal.org/question/).<br/>

-\> \* The choices editor allows you to add, edit and delete choices of the current interaction.\
+\> \* The choices editor allows you to add, edit and delete choices of the current interaction.<br/>

 \> \* The response editor allows you to select the way you want the response of your interaction to be processed.
 The available types are correct, map and map point.
 These three response-processing templates are standard QTI template: for more information on the default QTI response processing templates, please refer to the official IMS webpage (http://www.imsglobal.org/question/).

 #### Stylesheet